Prerna Bhambri: Career

 Bhambri holds the record of being the only Indian to have won the All India National Tennis Championship four times in a row.

 She has a career-high singles ranking of world No. 358, achieved on 20 June 2016.
 Bhambri won five singles and three doubles titles on the ITF Women's Circuit.

 In December 2019, Prerna won two gold medals for India at the South Asian Games.
 In 2016 as well, she won the silver medal in women's singles there.
 In 2018, she was the winner in singles and in doubles at the Delhi Olympic Games.

 In January 2012, Bhambri made her debut for the India Fed Cup team.

 Playing for India at Fed Cup, Bhambri has a win–loss record of 5–3.

 Personal life

 Prerna was coached by her brother Prateek Bhambri, who also was a professional tennis player.
 He won the All India National Championship in singles and doubles.
-Bhambri's cousin, Yuki Bhambri, is a professional on the ATP World Tour, with a career-high ranking of world No. 83.
+Bhambri's cousin, Yuki Bhambri, is a professional on the ATP World Tour, with a career-high ranking of world No. 83 and doubles ranking of 18.
 Bhambri is also the younger cousin of Ankita Bhambri and Sanaa Bhambri, both retired players.
 Prerna graduated with an MBA from Jamia Millia Islamia, New Delhi.
 She is married to Ayush Tandon, who is a Chartered Accountant.